 Have you ever wondered what God promises about the seasons?
 God created the earth, meaning He created the seasons as well – each must serve its own purpose.
 When we think about it, God designed not only the seasons in nature but in our personal lives too.
 God allows us to go through seasons in our own lives to serve their own purpose as well.

 Want to dive deeper into Pure Flix Originals?
 Subscribe to the Pure Flix Insider email newsletter

-At one time or another, we go through a change in these seasons, just like Janie experiences in the new Pure Flix Original movie, “An Unlikely Angel.”
+At one time or another, we go through a change in these seasons of life, just like Janie experiences in the Pure Flix Original movie, “An Unlikely Angel,” which premieres on Great American Family August 12 at 8pm ET.
 Janie is on the cusp of a new season in her life: becoming a mother.
-We watch her transition unfold as we get to know how she walks with God through this new season of life for her.
+We watch her transition unfold as she learns to walk with God through this change of season.